essmkanyi/essmkanyi/README.md

 # Hiya, I'm Ess!

-I'm a passionate and aspiring Full-Stack Software Developer based in Nairobi, Kenya.
+I'm a passionate and aspiring Full-Stack Software Engineer based in Nairobi, Kenya.

 ## About Me